Frequently Asked Dental Questions Waco

 At every regularly scheduled dental appointment, we will carefully check your teeth, gums, mouth, and throat.
 A checkup at our office includes:

 Following the clinical dental exam, we will discuss a detailed treatment plan, if necessary.
-Our office team will schedule a follow-up visit for you.
+Our team will also schedule a follow-up visit for you.

 How does fluoride help prevent tooth decay?

-• Promoting Tooth Remineralization: Acids can demineralize a tooth creating a weak spot that develops into a cavity.
+- Promotes tooth remineralization: Acids can demineralize a tooth, creating a weak spot that develops into a cavity.
 Fluoride helps promote the opposite process, called remineralization, which can reverse the very early stages of tooth decay.

-• Helping Teeth Become More Resistant to Tooth Decay: Fluoride actually strengthens teeth, giving them natural protection against future tooth decay.
+- Helps teeth become more resistant to decay: Fluoride strengthens teeth, giving them natural protection against future tooth decay.

-• Inhibiting Oral Bacteria’s Ability to Create Tooth-Attacking Acids: Fluoride disrupts bacteria's ability to metabolize sugars, the process that leads to the attack of tooth enamel.
+- Reduces oral bacteria’s ability to create acids: Fluoride disrupts bacteria's ability to metabolize sugars, the process that leads to the attack on tooth enamel.

 My teeth are crooked!
 What are my options?

-If you have crooked teeth and would like to achieve a more beautiful smile through cosmetic dentistry treatments, we can diagnose your specific issues, discuss your options, and recommend a course of treatment.
+If you have crooked teeth and would like to achieve a more beautiful smile through cosmetic dentistry treatments, we can diagnose your specific issues, discuss your options, and recommend a few different plans of action!

 Do you offer tooth-colored fillings?
 Can they replace my old metal fillings?